-If you send packages or products abroad, then they will go through the customs clearance process.
+If you send packages or products abroad, they will go through customs clearance.
 However, the packages may not always make it through.
-They can actually be returned from import customs to you or where you sent the packages from.
-When this happens, you may be wondering, “How did this happen?” or “What do I do now?”.
+They can be returned from import customs to you or where you sent the packages.
+You may wonder, “How did this happen?” or “What do I do now?”.
 Well, you’re in luck.
-In this blog post, we answer your questions regarding your item being returned from import customs and how to deal with it.
-That way, you’ll be better prepared when sending packages out of the country in the future, and have a better understanding of the customs clearance process overall.

 Let’s jump right in!